lkolada/fakenewschallenge/README.md

 # fakenewschallenge
-Solving problem of text classification from Fake News Challenge Fake News Challenge
+Solving problem of text classification from Fake News Challenge

 1. Problem definition

 This project was based on Fake News Challenge competition.
 The problem description is depicted by the organizers:
 "The goal of the Fake News Challenge is to explore how artificial intelligence technologies, particularly machine learning and natural language processing, might be leveraged to combat the fake news problem.
 We believe that these AI technologies hold promise for significantly automating parts of the procedure human fact checkers use today to determine if a story is real or a hoax."

 To be more specific - the task of this challenge was text classification.
 The text classification was based on the relation between article headline and article body.
-There 4 possible classes.
+There are 4 possible classes.
 From the organizers website:
 "Agrees: The body text agrees with the headline.
 Disagrees: The body text disagrees with the headline.
 Discusses: The body text discuss the same topic as the headline, but does not take a position